learnfrombasic/.github/profile/README.md

 # 👋 Hey there, Amazing Humans!
-Welcome to `learnfrombasic`
+Welcome to `learnfrombasic` - LFB

 *Your personal AI algorithm playground where curiosity meets creativity!* ✨